robjm16/sample_projects_and_articles/README.md

+## Stock Price Predictions
+This [notebook](https://github.com/robjm16/samples/blob/master/NCAA_2018_vGF.ipynb) generates stock price predictions for a machine learning competition sponsored by Kaggle and Two Sigma, a hedge fund that leverages artificial intelligence in its trading strategies.
+The aim of the competition was to use financial and news data to predict how roughly 1,800 stocks would perform relative to their benchmarks 10 days out.

+Scoring was based on confidence values (0 to 1) assigned to each prediction multiplied by the actual returns against benchmarks.
+There was also a Sharpe ratio-like component to the scoring, which provided a risk-adjusted final score.

+I generated dozens of features based largely on moving and exponential moving averages of financial data and news sentiment.
+In the end, I used a neural network that correctly predicted the direction of 10-day-out returns about 53% of the time, not bad given the notoriously difficult task of stock price prediction (but, as mentioned above, the actual contest scoring was based on a more complicated formula).

+At the end of the first phase of the competition, based on historical data, my model ranked in the top 10% of over 2,900 teams/participants.
+Final standings will be based on prediction success against actual stock returns in early 2019.
+Complete information about the contest can be found [here](https://www.kaggle.com/c/two-sigma-financial-news).

 ## 2018 NCAA Basketball Tournament Predictions
 This [notebook](https://github.com/robjm16/samples/blob/master/NCAA_2018_vGF.ipynb) was developed for a Kaggle/Google Cloud competition on predicting the 2018 NCAA Men's Basketball Tournament.